Nameri National Park

 Roam around the place to see a small temple below a tree that looks beautiful as it adds the bright red color to the otherwise all green place.
 There is a fishery where the new varieties of fish are bred, studied, documented and then left in the river.
 There are colorful butterflies & birds and you would be tempted to capture them in your camera but they do not oblige so easily.
 Look at the dormitory that can accommodate 12-15 people at one go, so that the place is accessible to everyone.
 During the season you can go rafting, angling and enter the reserve area to meet some wild residents there.

-For Wildlife enthusiasts, Nameri National Park is a must see if you have time to explore.
+For Wildlife enthusiasts, this is a must-see biodiversity place if you have time to explore.

 Recommend you to read following Travel Blog posts on tourist places in Assam.

 Home to Single Horned Rhinos – Kaziranga National Park